As cannabis continues to be legalized in many states across the country, there is growing interest—and research—in its benefits and risks.

 If you want a long-term solution to your sleep problems, consider options like Cognitive Behavioral Therapy for Insomnia (CBTi) or a comprehensive program like Sleep Reset.
 These methods are substance-free and endorsed by sleep experts.

-Take the sleep assessment to learn how to sleep better without substances.
+Take the sleep quiz to learn how to sleep better without substances.